Reviews You Can Rely On

 Analysis and Test Results

 Cycling computers have come a long way since their introduction in 1985, especially in recent years.
 Today, they can do so much, with some models rivaling the functionality of a smartphone.
 But do you need all the bells and whistles?
 To answer this question, we look into the ease of use of the computers and their companion apps to ensure everyone can take advantage of their features.
-We hand off the devices to inexperienced cyclists and non-data geeks to ensure that anyone can use them, not just us nerds.
+We hand off the devices to inexperienced cyclists and non-data geeks so anyone can use them, not just us nerds.

-Rigourous side-by-side testing allowed us to be as comparative as possible with our review.
+Rigorous side-by-side testing allowed us to be as comparative as possible with our review.

 Bike Phone Mounts with Apps